vhscom/after-dark/docs/content/_index.md

 <section class="grid tagline">
   <div class="cell -12of12">
-    <p>After Dark is a complete hypermedia authoring system using {{< external text="Hugo Static Site Generator" href="https://gohugo.io" />}} for creating immersive websites that are incredibly fast, easy to customize and securely designed.</p>
+    <p>After Dark is a low-tech, extensible Web content management system designed to create immersive websites that are incredibly fast, easy to customize, securely designed & reward the creative process.</p>
   </div>
 </section>